 TECH TRANSFER AND CONFLICTS OF INTEREST IN LICENSING

 The Technology Transfer Department has a webpage covering Berkeley Lab Conflict of Interest in Licensing policies.

 Other Technology Transfer Related Resources:

-- Association of University Technology Managers sponsors courses, conferences, and events on tech transfer; publishes sample standard agreements, lists patent, copyright, trademark, government/university TT resources available online.
+- Association of University Technology Managers (AUTM) sponsors courses, conferences, and events on tech transfer; publishes sample standard agreements, lists patent, copyright, trademark, government/university TT resources available online.